cviejo/pisound-chuck/README.md

 ## Scripts

-On start `launch.sh` searches recursively in the `$HOME/chuck` directory for any files ending with `main.ck`.
+On start `launch.sh` searches recursively the `/home/patch/chuck` directory for any files ending with `main.ck`.
 This includes both files named exactly `main.ck` and files with prefixes like `midi.main.ck`.

 - If no main.ck files are found, it starts ChucK in server mode (`chuck -l`)